Building Better Assessments in Family Social Work

 2. Creating Space for Reflection and Professional Curiosity

 Assessments are more than just data gathering - they require thoughtful reflection.
-Professional judgement, combining intuitive and analytical thinking, is essential when dealing with complex, sometimes incomplete information (NSPCC Learning, 2023).
+Professional judgement, combining intuitive and analytical thinking, is essential when dealing with complex and sometimes incomplete information (NSPCC Learning, 2023).

 Supervision is a critical space to pause, question assumptions, and reflect on any unconscious biases that might be shaping your interpretation.
 This reflective process sharpens your ability to remain curious and open, especially when families are presenting selective cooperation or “disguised compliance.”